 What happens next?

-A move to Europe seems only a matter of time, with Luan’s agent Peixoto having met Leicester representatives more than once.
+A move to Europe seems only a matter of time, with Luan’s agent Peixoto having met Leicester representatives more than once last year.
 Peixoto is also working on how to register Luan under Premier League rules for non-EU footballers; according to him, he would fall within the ‘special player’ category.